Katsuo Tokashiki: Professional career

 The match took place in Korea, where Chang was already a national hero.
 This was the only time Tokashiki fought outside Japan in his career, and he knew he had to win by KO to capture the title.
 Tokashiki was aggressive from the first round, and pinned the champion against the corner, when he was knocked down for the first time in his career with a counter left hook.
 However, Tokashiki managed to tire out the champion by the 5th round, and Chang showed fatigue, clinching repeatedly, and slipping in the 8th round.
 Chang's corner bought time by having to retape the champion's gloves twice during rounds, and in the 9th round, Chang surprised Tokashiki with a sudden flurry of punches.
 Tokashiki was staggered, and the referee immediately stopped the fight to declare Chang the victory, despite the fact that Tokashiki had remained standing as Chang collapsed to the canvas after hearing that he had won.
 Chang was only 21 years old at the time, he defended the WBC title 15 times.
 Tokashiki announced his retirement shortly after this fight.
 His record was 19-4-2 (4KOs).

+Professional boxing record

 Post Retirement

 Like many other Japanese boxers, Tokashiki became a television persona after retiring from boxing, and has appeared on several variety television shows.
 He has also worked as an actor, and took the role of boxer Fighting Harada in a television drama series in 1990.
 His appearances on television have decreased lately, but he created the Tokashiki Boxing Gym in Tokyo, and currently works as a trainer there.
 He also petitioned the court to order Iwao Hakamada's retrial.